xot/ElectraOne/DOCUMENTATION.md

 | 120 | -2,496 |
 | 127 | 0,0   |

-Interpolated similar to Volume
+This table is interpolated similar to Volume.

-- High/Mid/Low/Output of the Channel Eq
-: The displayed value range is specified as -150..150 (or -120..120 for some); the formatter divides this by 10 and turns it into a float.
+**High/Mid/Low/Output of the Channel Eq**: The displayed value range is specified as -150..150 (or -120..120 for some); the formatter divides this by 10 and turns it into a float.

-- Mid Freq of Channel Eq
-: Ranges from 120 Hz to 7.5 kHz.
+**Mid Freq of Channel Eq**: Ranges from 120 Hz to 7.5 kHz.
 Live CC to value table

 | CC (div 1024) | Value (Hz) |
 |---: |:-----------|